FEST3D/FEST-3D/docs/FORDdoc.md

 2. <a href="https://github.com/FEST3D/run" target="_blank">Run</a> directory, which contains the tutorials<br>
 The run directory is a submodule of the FEST-3D code.
 @endnote

+## Modules and Subroutines
+Although most of modules and subroutines are named such that its purpose is clear from its name, still more information is provided in [source File](./lists/files.html) and [Modules](./lists/modules.html) pages.
+Documentation of FEST-3D uses [Ford documentation generator](https://github.com/Fortran-FOSS-Programmers/ford) which generates documentation using the special comments written for each subroutine and module.

 ## License
 FEST-3D is an open-source software available under GNU General Public License v3.0